Can You Potty Train a Cockatiel? Effective Tips & Tricks

 A cockatiel’s droppings aren’t just a pile of waste, as they can tell you a lot about the health of your bird.
 For example, the color, consistency, and distribution of your pet’s feces can tell you if your cockatiel is healthy, suffering from a disease, or dealing with a parasite infestation.

 A bird’s dropping consists of three components: feces, urates, and clear liquid urine.
-The fecal component is the solid green or brown part of the dropping.
+The fecal component is the solid green, black or brown part of the dropping.
 The color can change depending on your bird’s diet.
-The urate is typically white or cream and made of uric acid.
-The clear liquid urine is watery and colorless.
+The urate is typically white or cream and is excreted from the kidneys.
+The clear liquid (human equivalent of urine) is watery and colorless.

 - An increase or decrease or increase in droppings